disez-ai/metta-ul/docs/agglomerative-technical.md

 ### 8. **API Entry Point** (`agglomerative.fit-predict`)

-Wrapper that runs clustering and returns an `np.array` of cluster labels.
+Wrapper that runs clustering and returns an `NPArray` of cluster labels.

 * *Time:* Total time from above steps
 * *Memory:* O(n²)